Mifflin County, Pennsylvania: Geography

 Mifflin County is located in, and has its boundaries defined by, the Ridge-and Valley Appalachian Mountains of Pennsylvania.
+The county is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 US Route 322, a major divided highway, connects the county to the rest of the state on its route between Harrisburg and State College.
 US Route 522 also connects the county to the rest of the state on its route between Selinsgrove and Mount Union.

 The county has a humid continental climate (Dfa/Dfb) and average temperatures in downtown Lewistown range from 27.8 °F in January to 72.7 °F in July.